 Speaking of seafood, the annual Outer Banks Seafood Festival takes place in the fall.
 For the music lovers, Bluegrass Island Festival takes place over a few days on the gorgeous Roanoke Island Festival Park grounds.

-The excitement this time of year is something many water sports enthusiasts and weather lovers come to look forward to.
-Watching hurricane projections and ultimately having them miss us is such an awesome feeling.
-We do recommend purchasing trip insurance, just to be on the safe side.
+The excitement this time of year is something many water sports enthusiasts and weather lovers excitedly anticipate.
+Surfers, kite boarders, and windsurfers relish the big wind and wave action.
+Watching storm projections and seasoned surfers take to the sea is definitely entertaining.
+Of course, we strongly discourage taking any safety risks during a pending storm - and recommend purchasing trip insurance, just to be on the safe side.

-Speaking of storms, lets talk swells!
-When the stormsa brewing, so are the waves.
+Speaking of storms, let's talk swells!
+When the storms are brewing, so are the waves.
 Off-shore storms upwell the ocean and send some pretty amazing wave action our way.
-If youre a surfer, you know this is the best time of year.
+If you're a surfer, you know this is the best time of year.
 Not the surfing type?
-Well be the first to admit how entertaining it is to watch the surfers shred.
+We'll be the first to admit how entertaining it is to watch the surfers shred.
 Grab your beach chair and hit the local break for some authentic OBX entertainment.

-Fall isnt just great for surfing, seafood, and festivals, but also for fishing.
-The Outer Banks is a fishers paradise and this is especially the case in the fall.
+Fall isn't just great for surfing, seafood, and festivals, but also for fishing.
+The Outer Banks is a fishing paradise and this is especially the case in the fall.
 As fish migrate for the season, you have a good chance of catching something.
-Red Drum, in particular, are a great fall catch, and whats more: theyre phenomenal eating as well.
+Red Drum, in particular, are a great fall catch, and what's more: they're also phenomenal eating.